Aleksander Aamodt Kilde: Career

 Kilde became junior world champion in giant slalom in 2013 at Mont-Sainte-Anne, Quebec, Canada, and won the European Cup overall title that season.
 He also finished second in the Super-G at the Norwegian national championships, setting a time 0.11 of a second behind winner Aksel Lund Svindal.
 He made his World Cup debut in October 2012 and has competed on the circuit since the 2014 season.

 Kilde represented Norway in the 2014 Winter Olympics in Sochi, Russia, and was 13th in the super-G at Rosa Khutor, but did not finish in the downhill nor the combination, where he placed fourth in the downhill portion of the combined.

 He gained his first World Cup podium in a super-G at Val Gardena in December 2015.
 It was a third place in a Norwegian sweep, following teammates Aksel Lund Svindal and Kjetil Jansrud.

 Kilde won the 2019–20 World Cup overall title, after the retirement of Marcel Hirscher with eight consecutive.
 Despite winning two races in Val Gardena in December 2020, he failed to defend the title due to a season-ending injury in January.

 The following 2021/22 season, though, saw Kilde reach a personal best number of podiums within one season: seven wins and two 2nd places.
 He won the Super-G globe for the second time in his career and also celebrated his first Downhill globe.
 In the 2022 Winter Olympics, Kilde won two medals, a bronze from Super-G and a surprise silver from alpine combined.
 He also finished fifth in the downhill.

+In January 2024, Kilde sustained a severe cut and nerve damage in his right calf, along with two torn ligaments in his shoulder in a crash during a downhill race in Wengen, Switzerland.
+He returned to skiing that summer but suffered a set back due to an infection in his shoulder, announcing that he wouldn’t compete the following season.
+In February 2025, surgeons repaired his shoulder using a strand of muscle from his hamstring.